How to Update EPUB Metadata Java Using GroupDocs.Metadata

 Environment Setup Requirements

-Your development environment should be configured with Maven to manage dependencies effectively.
+Your development environment should be configured with Maven to manage dependencies efficiently.

 Knowledge Prerequisites

-A basic understanding of Java programming and EPUB file structures is helpful but not mandatory.
-This guide assumes a beginner-to-intermediate level of familiarity.
+A basic understanding of Java programming and EPUB file structures helps, but the steps below are detailed enough for beginners.

 Setting Up GroupDocs.Metadata for Java